Frequently Asked Questions

 • Uses standard HTTP/2 or HTTP/3, on the standard port (443)

-• Less likely to be blocked than other options
+• Less likely to be blocked than DoT

 • Immediately compatible with caching proxies and CDNs

-• Requires a full TLS stack and a web server
+• Requires a full TLS stack and a web server, introducing a large attack surface

 • Allows insecure algorithms and parameters